nishkeni/nishkeni.github.io/_pages/about.md

 News
 ======

-* December 2019 - I will presenting my work on Adaptive Containerization for Microservice Deployment at the IEEE Consumer Communications & Networking Conference (CCNC), 2020 at Las Vegas, NV.
+* January 2020 - I will presenting my work on Adaptive Containerization for Microservice Deployment at the IEEE Consumer Communications & Networking Conference (CCNC), 2020 at Las Vegas, NV.

 * December 2019 - I will presenting my work on Adversarial Defenses at the 21st IEEE International Symnposium on Multimedia (ISM), 2019 at San Diego, CA.